RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.6_operator.md

 KNATIVE_SERVICE=$(oc get ksvc -o=jsonpath='{ .items[0].status.url }')
 while true; do sleep 1; curl $KNATIVE_SERVICE; echo "";done
 ```

+You could imagine steadily incrementing the percentage of traffic to version 2 until eventually we get to 100%.

 ## Monitoring Dashboard
 We can monitor the resources that our serverless applications are using.
 Make sure you are in the `Developer` view and click on the `Monitoring` tab and with the `Dashboard` tab selected, we can examine the CPU, memory, and bandwidth usage; among other metrics.
 Feel free to click on the `Workload` dropdown to be able to look only at a specific revision.
 Also feel free to click on `Metrics` to be able to write your own Prometheus Query, or on the `Events` tab to see events related to your applications.
 One thing to note is that it takes a while for this data to show up, so if the graphs are empty, give it a few minutes to populate.